A Day in the Life

 • Occasional errands, paperwork, or light cleaning

-• Help with changing clothes if needed (especially during warmer months or after activity)
+• Help with changing clothes if needed (especially during warmer months or after an activity)

 • If there’s time: a short nap, massage, stretching, or exercise